 GOAL AND METHOD

 Women in Governance advocates support for the advancement of women through actionable strategies, which is why our Mentoring Program was created.
-Recruitment for the 2019 cohort has officially launched and is aimed at high-potential candidates with strong management experience.
+Registration for the 2019 cohort has ended, but we encourage you to apply right now for the next cohort starting in January 2020!
+Recruitment is aimed at high-potential candidates with strong management experience.
 This year’s cohort will be made up of 40 female executives.

 Each mentoring cohort starts in January, lasts a year, and is composed of a group of women in senior leadership positions aspiring to C-suite, executive positions, and board appointments, who desire an experienced mentor to advance their careers and position themselves to serve on boards of directors.
 On the other side, an influential group of senior men and women act as mentors and offer their expertise, experience and strong commitment to the Mentoring Program to enable the learning, maturing of trust and advancement of these mentees.